olivershetler/neuroscikit/docs/data_structures.md

             e.g. Data/Mouse_A/tetrode_files...., Data/Mouse_B/tetrode files
             Apart from the Animal ID, there is no other AnimalMetadata that is required for things to run.
 And currently that is being read from the folder name.

-            This class is subject to either being removed or changed to read necessary animal metadata from the relevant files (although animal id is not in the files but rather the file name and is quite inconsistently formatted across the lab)
+            This class is subject to either being removed or changed so we can read necessary animal metadata from the relevant files (although animal id is not in the files but rather the file name and is quite inconsistently formatted across the lab)

             ---> DevicesMetadata() - CORE CLASS (ONLY TO HOLD CLASS INSTANCE REFERENCES)